MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Cross-origin resources

-When specifying a file URL, the app navigates to a specific path, not a domain.
-As a result, you can't use cross-origin resources for navigating to a file URL, because `location.origin` is `file://` and cross-origin rules are different for file URLs.
+When specifying a file URL, the app navigates to a file on disk, not to a domain on the network.
+As a result, it's not possible to use cross-origin resources in the resulting document.

 ###### Origin-based DOM APIs

-Documents loaded via file URL has an origin that is unique to each file, just like in the browser.
-So APIs that require an origin such as `localStorage` or `indexedDB` will work, but different file URL documents are not considered "same-origin".
+A document loaded via a file URL has an origin that is unique to its file path, just like in the browser.
+Web APIs that require an origin such as `localStorage` or `indexedDB` will work.
+However, different documents loaded from different file URLs are not considered to be from the same origin, and will not have access to the same stored data.

 ###### DOM APIs requiring secure context

-Some newer browser features are limited to https URLs, and are not available to file URLs.
-This includes features such as webcam APIs, geolocation APIs, and notification APIs.
-See [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) for more information.
+Some web APIs are limited to secure HTTPS URLs only and are not available to documents loaded by file URLs.
+This includes APIs such as `navigator.mediaDevices.getUserMedia()` to acquire video or sound, `navigator.geolocation.getCurrentPosition()` to access the device's location, or `Notification.requestPermission()` to request the user's permission to display notifications.
+See [Secure contexts](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) on MDN for more information.

 ###### Dynamic content

-Loading local content via file URLs is getting content from static files on the disk.
-There is no opportunity to dynamically modify the local content while it is loaded by the file URL.
+When loading a document via a file URL, the document's content comes from a static files on disk.
+This means that it's not possible to dynamically modify this local content.
+This is different from loading documents from a web server, where each response can be dynamically generated.

 ###### Additional web resources

-File URLs support relative URL resolution.
-So, an HTML document that's served via file URL can have references such as CSS, script, and image that are also served via file URLs.
+Relative URL resolution also work for documents loaded via a file URL.
+This means that the loaded document can have references to additional web resources such as CSS, script, or image files which are also served via file URLs.

 ###### Additional web resources resolved in WebView2 process